Primary school students collaboratively painting a small-scale mural using Pattern Play techniques with warm colours.

 Quick Takeaway

 Curious about how to make a collective artwork?
 In this post, you’ll see step-by-step how the Find Your Courage mural was created using my Pattern Play Collaborative Art framework.
-I’ve guided over 60 community and school-based projects with more than 2,000 participants, and I want to help you do the same with my helpful digital resources.
-You’ll learn simple, practical ways to involve everyone and create a shared artwork that shines!

-Pattern Play Collaborative Art is a joyful, beginner-friendly way to bring people together through painting.
+Pattern Play Collaborative Art is a FUN, beginner-friendly way to bring people together through painting.
 It’s my signature method for guiding collective visual art projects, and it’s built around three simple, creative stages: Messy Playing, Exploring, and Bling.

 This step-by-step guide shares exactly how to make a collective artwork using that process — including tips, examples, and real-life insight from the Find Your Courage mural.